IshaanAdarsh/IshaanAdarsh/README.md

 <h2 align="center">Hi there 👋 <br> My name is Ishaan Adarsh </h2>
-<h3 align="center"> I am a CS undergraduate with a keen interest in the realm of Development and Competitive Programming.
+<h3 align="center"> I am a ECE undergraduate with a keen interest in the realm of Development and Competitive Programming.
 I am exploring new domains and curious to learn about new technologies in the world of Computing.</h3>

 <hr>
 - 🔥 I like Coding. <br>